FarazSiddi/titan/README.md

 - More organized files and folders for better management

-- More commands and features such as r3!poll, starboard, r3!roleassign, r3!warn, r3!infractions, etc.
+- More commands and features such as t.poll, t.starboard, t.roleassign, t.warn, t.infractions, etc.